simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 ### 3.4.
 Branchless O(1) Logarithmic Histograms
 To record execution performance without memory explosions or dynamic allocations, `cwrap 3.0` replaces raw event logging with a fixed-size, stack-allocated data structure.

-* Hardware-Accelerated Bucketing: Upon function exit, the elapsed CPU cycles are calculated via hardware timestamp registers (`rdtscp`).
-To classify this duration without a chain of conditional branch statements, `cwrap 3.0` utilizes the hardware Count Leading Zeros instruction (`lzcnt` via `__builtin_clzll`).
+* **Hardware-Accelerated Bucketing:** Upon function exit, the elapsed CPU cycles are calculated via hardware timestamp registers (`rdtscp`).
+To classify this duration without a chain of conditional branch statements, `cwrap 3.0` utilizes the hardware Count Leading Zeros intrinsic (`__builtin_clzll`).
-* The Logarithmic Scale: By subtracting the leading zeros of the tick count from 64, the architecture instantly maps the duration to a base-2 logarithmic index:
+* **The Zero-Delta Hazard & Legacy Silicon:** A critical vulnerability in bitwise execution is the handling of zero.
+On legacy hardware lacking `BMI1` extensions, the CPU gracefully degrades `lzcnt` to the legacy `bsr` instruction.
+However, `bsr(0)` is mathematically undefined and will permanently corrupt the bucket index.
+If an instrumented C++ function executes so rapidly that the cycle delta evaluates to exactly zero, it triggers a catastrophic failure.
+* **The Bitwise OR Guard:** To immunize the architecture against legacy silicon without injecting a pipeline-stalling test branch (`if delta == 0`), `cwrap 3.0` applies a strictly constant-time Bitwise OR guard to the delta before evaluation:

-    `index = 63 - lzcnt(delta ticks)`
+    `index = 63 - __builtin_clzll(delta_ticks | 1)`
+By forcing a minimum input value of `1`, the architecture gracefully absorbs impossible 0-cycle executions into the lowest latency bucket.
+This operation guarantees strict mathematical safety across all CPU generations while remaining entirely branchless.

 This operation requires zero conditional branches and executes in constant time O(1).
 A function can execute 10 million times while producing a highly precise distribution curve across 64 discrete latency buckets, consuming only 512 bytes of fixed storage and completely preserving cache locality.